bookofproofs/bookofproofs.github.io/_sources/history/18th-century/binet.md

 ### Mathematical Profile (Excerpt):
 * Philippe Binet was born in Paris and a student at the Academy there.
 * However, the French Revolution stopped work on the cathedral and Philippe Binet died before it recommenced.
-* Philippe and Renée were married in Rennes on 1 July 1777 and had five children: Paul René Binet (born 1779); Joseph Philippe Binet (1783-1796); Jacques Philippe Marie Binet (the subject of this biography, 1786-1856); Philippe Thomas Binet (1788-1855); and Adélaide Binet (1792-1810).
-* Paul René Binet was, as we see from the above dates, seven years older than his brother Jacques, the subject of this biography.
 * Since Paul René Binet also became a mathematician, his career was clearly a highly significant influence on Jacques as he grew up.
 * Therefore before giving details of Jacques we look briefly at Paul René Binet.
 * Paul Binet was appointed to teach at the École Centrale de Rennes, then as professor at the Académie d'Orléans.
-* We note also that Jacques' younger brother Philippe Thomas Binet was admitted to the École Polytechnique on 28 September 1809.
 * Jacques Binet was educated first at Rennes.
 * Jacques Binet became a teacher at École Polytechnique in 1807 and, one year later, he was appointed as a répétiteur to assist the professor of applied analysis and descriptive geometry.
 * Binet published his first two papers in the journal Correspondance sur l'École Polytechnique in 1809 and 1810.